For Black homeowners, a common conundrum with appraisals

 Decades of research have revealed bias in mortgage lending, including the harmful legacy of redlining.
 Undercover investigations have exposed pervasive discrimination by some real estate brokers, with agents being accused of steering Black home buyers away from White areas or denying them basic information to make a home purchase easier.

-Communities of color were also targeted with risky subprime loans at the height of the housing boom in 2006, studies show, contributing to foreclosure rates nearly twice as high as for Whites when the market collapsed.
+Communities of color were also targeted with risky subprime loans at the height of the housing boom in 2006, studies show, contributing to foreclosure rates nearly twice as high as for White people when the market collapsed.

 Like banks and brokers, home appraisers must abide by the Fair Housing Act of 1968 which outlawed discrimination based on race, religion, national origin or gender.
 But the industry is coming under increased scrutiny as Black homeowners complain that their homes are being appraised for less than those of their White neighbors.